sanying123/documentation/getting-started/authenticating-with-shiftleft.md

 - Name: `SHIFTLEFT_UPLOAD_TOKEN`
 - Value: `{upload-token-string}`

-See the [Jenkins documentation](doc:jenkins#section-jenkins-integration-instructions) for an example.

 ## Obtaining Your Credentials

-For initial customers your ShiftLeft credentials will be shared with you by your ShiftLeft account representative.
-Once you have logged in to the system, you can obtain these credentials at the **Profiles** page of the ShiftLeft Dashboard, and when you [add an application](doc:adding-applications).
+Once you have logged in to the system, you can obtain these credentials at the **Profiles** page of the ShiftLeft Dashboard.